fsprojects/Paket/docs/content/local-file.md

     [lang=paket]
     nuget Fake -> source c:\github\FAKE\bin

-Format of source is the same as [path sources](nuget-dependencies.html#Path-sources)
+The Format of the source is the same as in [path sources](nuget-dependencies.html#Path-sources).

 > Note: In case of source override, `paket restore` assumes the NuGet package **already exists** in   pointed directory - no build is going to be triggered.